silentgameplays/Simple-Arch-Linux-Setup/README.md

 # Fix outdated yay or paru issues fast instead of reinstalling them:
 * sudo ln -s /usr/lib/libalpm.so.14.0.0 /usr/lib/libalpm.so.13

-# 38. NVIDIA Shadowplay with GPU screen recorder on Arch Linux
+# 38. NVIDIA Shadowplay with GPU screen recorder on Arch Linux, works on AMD and Intel GPU's

 # Make sure you have yay or paru installed for AUR: